 1 | void GetWindowSize(bool& Success, int32& Width, int32& Height) |

-(it also retrieves position via the viewport):
+(it is also obtained via the Viewport):

 1 | bool APlayerController::GetMousePosition(float& LocationX, float& LocationY) const |

-When using USceneCapture2D
+When capturing images using USceneCapture2D

-for display on the screen via Spectator Screen
+and displaying it on the Spectator Screen

-, you may find the colors are incorrect:
+, the colors might appear incorrect:

 - Set the SceneCapture2D’s